 It’s thought that whisky has hidden health benefits.
 Studies, of course, are always ongoing.
 However, research seems to suggest that it can help the body fight against strokes and cancer and drinking up to six glasses of whisky a week could help to cut your dementia risk.
 However, as always, drinking in moderation is encouraged.

-Jack Daniel’s is one of the most popular whisky brands in the world and is well-known for producing delicious flavour variations.
+Jack Daniel’s is one of the most popular whisky brands in the world and is well-known for producing delicious flavor variations.
 Rat Pack crooner Frank Sinatra was such a fan of the smooth JD that he asked to be buried with a bottle by his side.
 His wishes came true!

 Glenfiddich is a brand of whisky that’s interesting for its unique bottle shape.
 Rather than having round edges, it is triangular.
 This is thought to pay tribute to the three main ingredients in the whisky making process, specifically air, barley, and water.
 Of course, there is more to brewing a good whisky than just putting those together!